-As stated in the Company's Form 10-K for the year ended June 30, 2017, we identified a material weakness in internal controls over financial reporting related to our deferred income taxes and income tax expense during the fourth quarter of fiscal 2017.
-During the quarter ended September 30, 2017, we hired new tax CPA specialist to perform detailed analysis which was completed for the year ended June 30, 2017.
-We also assigned our audit committee with oversight responsibilities.
-The material weakness related to tax provision preparation has not been remediated in fiscal year 2018.
-While significant progress has been made as of June 30, 2018, these controls were not operating effectively.
-The Company has taken steps to remediate the material weakness and improved its internal control over financial reporting during the last quarterly period covered by this Form 10-Q.
+As stated in the Company's Annual Report on Form 10-K for the year ended June 30, 2017, we identified a material weakness in internal controls over financial reporting related to our deferred income taxes and income tax expense during the fourth quarter of fiscal 2017.
+During the quarter ended September 30, 2017, we hired a new tax CPA specialist to perform a detailed analysis which was completed for the year ended June 30, 2017.
+We also assigned our audit committee with oversight responsibilities for the process.
+The material weakness related to tax provision preparation had not been remediated in fiscal year 2018.
+While significant progress was made as of June 30, 2018, these controls were not operating completely effectively.
+The Company has taken further steps, including increased scrutiny over the tax provision preparation process, to remediate the material weakness and improved its internal control over financial reporting during the nine months ended March 31, 2019.